 Several factors determine how much your car is worth when it’s time to sell.
 Understanding these can help you make smart choices to maintain or even increase its value.
 Here’s what affects your car’s resale price the most:

 The first factor that affects car resale value is mileage.
-The more miles your car has, the lower its value.
 High mileage often indicates more wear and tear, making buyers cautious.
 A well-documented 100,000-mile car can sell better than a 60,000-mile one with no records.

-However, you can’t change the mileage of your car.
-But regular servicing, oil changes, and replacing worn-out parts can reassure buyers that the car is well-maintained.
+The thing is you can’t change the mileage of your car.
+However, regular servicing, oil changes, and replacing worn-out parts can reassure buyers that the car is well-maintained.
 Keeping service records handy also helps build trust and justify a higher asking price.

 Two identical models can vary in price by thousands based solely on paint quality, interior cleanliness, and mechanical soundness.
 However, a pre-sale inspection report from a trusted mechanic can give buyers added confidence in your vehicle’s condition.